Easy and Elegant Amaryllis Displays

 Amaryllis turns heads with its bold midwinter flowers.
 Stagger plantings every two weeks October through February for nonstop color.
 Don't let their sublime beauty fool you; amaryllis is possibly the easiest bulb to bring to flower.

-The gathering place Group different types for a striking display.
-The tableau below includes, from left, ‘Summertime’; budding ‘Faro’, which will open with a green eye in a white starburst on salmon petals; and the spider-flower cybister variety ‘Evergreen’.
+Group different types for a striking display.
+The tableau above includes, from left, 'Summertime'; budding 'Faro', which will open with a green eye in a white starburst on salmon petals; and the spider-flower cybister variety 'Evergreen'.

 The larger the bulb, the more stalks and blooms you'll get the first year.
 Bulbs should be firm and dry.